 The spending policy, established by the Board of Trustees, encourages the growth of new endowment funds, protects them as a permanent source of income, and ensures distributions from endowment funds in changing economic cycles.
 The current spending policy is 4% of a fund’s average invested fair market value, over a three year period, as of December 31 of the year preceding the June 30 fiscal year end.

 How much money is necessary to start an endowment fund?

-Individuals/families can establish a named fund with a total pledge of at least $50,000 and an initial contribution of at least $10,000.
-These funds can be designated for parishes, schools or organizations, and they can also be established for Catholic mission and ministry within the Catholic Diocese of Richmond.
-A parish, school or organization can establish an endowment with an initial contribution of at least $ 1,000.
+Individuals/families can establish a named fund with an initial contribution of at least $25,000.
+These funds can be designated for parishes, schools or organizations, they can be unrestricted for the CCF’s greatest area of need, or they can be established for Catholic mission and ministries within the Catholic Diocese of Richmond.
+A parish or school of the Diocese of Richmond can establish an endowment with an initial contribution of at least $5,000.
 However, there is no minimum amount required for making a gift to an already established endowment fund.

 Once an endowment is established, can the donor or Catholic entity take out money from the principal for special projects?

 No, all endowments are permanent and the endowment principal cannot be withdrawn and used for any special projects or capital needs.
 The income from the endowment, however, may be used for projects unless there are restrictions on the use of the endowment.

 What types of gifts are accepted by the Foundation?

 Gifts may be given in the form of immediate gifts such as cash, real estate, stocks and bonds or in the form of future gifts through wills and bequests or as a designated beneficiary of a life insurance plan, retirement plan or IRA.